micha-lmxt/partial-hydration-sk/README.md

 ## Limitations

-Currently Svelte style tags work in static components, but only with a little ugly hack.
+Currently Svelte style tags work in static components.
+The styles are gathered and added inside a style tag within the body of the html file.

 ## Example